 You will also need an LUT for running the script.
 Save as a .csv.

-Column A will be a common identifier of the ROI and the coords such as JC_XXXXX_YYYYMMDD_OX
+Column A will be a common identifier of the ROI and the coords such as JC_XXXXX_YYYYMMDD_OX.

 Column B will be the axial length of each subject at the visit date.